 This dish has evolved into what is now a traditional Southern Thanksgiving recipe, as Ree Drummond, star of the Pioneer Woman blog and TV show, explains: “

-Many south of the Mason-Dixon Line use cornbread, a Southern staple, in their dressing, while Northeastern chefs prefer stuffing with crusty baguette, challah, or white bread.”
+Many south of the Mason-Dixon Line uses cornbread, a Southern staple, in their dressing, while Northeastern chefs prefer stuffing with a crusty baguette, challah, or white bread.”

 If you’ve never made cornbread stuffing before, there are a couple of things you need to know:

 - You’ll need cornbread to make the stuffing.
 Make your own the day before, either from a packaged mix or scratch.
 The difference is in the taste and texture.

 - For a spongy, dense stuffing, use the cornbread fresh.
 Otherwise, begin by toasting the cubed cornbread as below.